ebuchman/blog/content/posts/properties-of-money.md

 in comon with someone on the other side of the planet.
-True, the ravages of globalization have ameliorated that somewhat, but the physicality of our existances and the problems of energy and transport constrain us such that we do have something more in common with our neighbour than our pen pal, and that is for lack of a better word, our local Nature.
-We might consider, then, that our monetary system could be storing value at difference scales, differently according to the commonolaties we face at each scale and the locally uncertainties we need to hedge.
+True, the ravages of globalization have ameliorated that somewhat, but the physicality of our existances and the problems of energy and transport constrain us such that we do have something more in common with our neighbour than our pen pal, and that is, for lack of a better word, our local Nature.
+We might consider, then, that our monetary system could be storing value at difference scales, differently according to the commonolaties we face at each scale and the local uncertainties we need to hedge.

-This observation has not been lost on the history of monetary experiments, and more than one European nation has found itself trying to issue currency backed by Land - that is, where land, rather than precious metal, serves as the SoV.
+This observation has not been lost on the history of monetary experiments, and more than one European nation has found itself trying to issue currency backed by Land[^land-notes] - that is, where land, rather than precious metal, serves as the SoV.
 These cases tend to end in disaster, not least because of the inability to meaningfully redeem a banknote (MoE) for the land (SoV) it supposedly represented.
 Redemption is the means of "challenging" the proof of the MoE, and the presence of